shanenelson1117/OoO_CPU/README.md

 ## Overview
 OoO_CPU is an Out-of-Order processor implementing the RISCVIM ISA.
 The design leverages Tomasulo’s algorithm and speculative execution to maximize instruction-level parallelism.
 Built on the RISC-V RV32I architecture, it supports the full base integer instruction set plus a subset of the M extension (MUL, MULH, DIV, REMU).
 ## Key Feautures:
--Out-of-Order Execution: Instructions can execute as soon as their operands are ready, improving pipeline utilization.
+* Out-of-Order Execution: Instructions can execute as soon as their operands are ready, improving pipeline utilization.
--Branch Prediction: Branch instructions are speculatively executed and validated via the ROB.
+* Branch Prediction: Branch instructions are speculatively executed and validated via the ROB.
--Return Address Prediction: Jumps are predicted using a return address stack and validated via the ROB.
+* Return Address Prediction: Jumps are predicted using a return address stack and validated via the ROB.
--Commit Logic: Ensures architectural state updates (registers/memory) occur in program order.
+* Commit Logic: Ensures architectural state updates (registers/memory) occur in program order.
 ## Repository Structure:
 ```source/core.sv```: Top-level module representing one RISCV hart(core).
 ```source/```: All modules used by the top level module.